 The fight against FGM in Burkina is not yet won and there are still points of tension and efforts to be made to achieve the full abandonment of FGM in the country.

 First of all, Josephine Wouango reports that the practice still persists.
 Increasingly clandestine, as Claudine Ouedraogo Kiswendsida puts it, and more often practiced across national borders, the law is not uniformly respected on the territory and the practice of FGM is becoming more difficult to detect.

-Moreover, the measures are costly to implement and maintain, and finding the necessary funds to sustain the work already done is still an important issue today.
+Moreover, the measures to implement and maintain the law are costly, and finding the necessary funds to sustain the work already done is still an important issue today.

-“All these innovative actions in Burkina Faso (fora hearings, dissuasive patrols, etc) have a cost and we need permanent financial resources to sustain them, which is still a challenge for the department in charge of the fight against cutting in the country.”
+“All these innovative actions in Burkina Faso (mobile courts, dissuasive patrols, etc) have a cost and we need permanent financial resources to sustain them, which is still a challenge for the department in charge of the fight against cutting in the country.”